 Typical word counts on WWAC:

-Reviews of comics published by independent and small publishers.
+Kat wants reviews, interviews, and essays on comics published by independent and small publishers.
 This includes Kickstarters, webcomics, and zines.
 If you’re not sure?
 Ask.
 Is This Indie?
-Pitches accepted on aase by case basis.
+Pitches accepted on case by case basis.

 What is a “feature”?
 Why isn’t it a review?
 It’s all down to focus.
 A feature (1) makes a statement about something other than the overall craftsmanship of a comic, and (2) a feature is not obliged to cover either a single book alone or all of one book’s parts.
 “Look at what comics can do or mean, and how, and also why!”
 What are you mad about?
 What are you pleased about?
 What are you impressed with?
 What are you interested in?
 Writing a feature is starting your half of the conversation about comics you’re dreaming of having.
 Features include essays, interviews, and more.